dasomoli/translated-content/files/ko/web/css/css_flexible_box_layout/aligning_items_in_a_flex_container/index.md

 {{EmbedGHLiveSample("css-examples/flexbox/alignment/align-content-column.html", '100%', 860)}}

-> **참고:** the value `space-evenly` is not defined in the flexbox specification and is a later addition to the Box Alignment specification.
+> **Note:** The value `space-evenly` is not defined in the flexbox specification and is a later addition to the Box Alignment specification.
 Browser support for this value is not as good as that of the values defined in the flexbox spec.

-See the [documentation for `justify-content` on MDN](/ko/docs/Web/CSS/justify-content) for more details on all of these values and browser support.

 ## Aligning content on the main axis